Cooperative Institute for Research in Environmental Sciences

 - Lauren Lipuma/CIRES

-The CIRES Science Pathways program collaborates with local institutions to host a CIRES member for a science and career talk at their location free of cost.
+The CIRES Science Pathways Program collaborates with local institutions to host a CIRES member for a science and career talk at their location, free of cost.
 The program aims to build connections, lower barriers to work at CIRES, and expand the reach of CIRES’ science.

-Host a CIRES researcher
+Host a CIRES speaker

-The Cooperative Institute for Research In Environmental Sciences (CIRES) works to understand the dynamic Earth system, including people’s relationship with the planet.
+The Cooperative Institute for Research in Environmental Sciences (CIRES) works to understand the dynamic Earth system, including people’s relationship with the planet.
 As an institute at the University of Colorado Boulder, we have partnered with the National Oceanic and Atmospheric Administration (NOAA) since 1967.

 The CIRES Science Pathways program invites Colorado institutions to host a CIRES member for a science and career talk at their location free of cost, with the overall goals of building connections, lowering barriers to work at CIRES, and expanding the reach of CIRES’ science.